zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 > **When a character tries something uncertain and consequential, what happens in the fiction next?**

-There are no hit points, classes, levels, action economies, tactical grids, fate points, or victory conditions.
+There are no hit points, classes, levels, turn sequences, tactical grids, fate points, or victory conditions.
 Characters are defined by fictional facts.
 Harm, advantage, danger, equipment, exhaustion, fear, reputation, trust, and opportunity all matter only insofar as they exist inside the fiction and change what can plausibly happen.

 The referee’s role is to keep the world coherent, responsive, and surprising.
 The players’ role is to say what their characters attempt from inside the situation.